-We were appointed by the board on 23 March 2023 to audit the financial statements for the year ended 31 December 2023.
-This is our third year of acting as the company auditors.
+We were appointed by the Board of Directors on 28 March 2025 to audit the financial statements for the year ended 31 December 2024.
+This is our first year of acting as the company auditors.

-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the company and we remain independent of the company in conducting our audit.
+The non-audit services prohibited by the FRC's Ethical Standard were not provided to the Company and we remain independent of the Company in our conduct of the audit.